 And here’s Bryan Leyland getting things ass backwards, as usual:

 Expensive and ineffective alternative energy projects such as wind turbines and solar cells are receiving massive government support, in the belief that they will reduce GHG emissions which are wrongly blamed as a cause of dangerous global warming.
 Meanwhile, the conventional power sources that we rely on for our very survival, let alone the economic progress we need to create a better world, are deliberately starved of support.
 This is a very dangerous situation.

-And finally5, it will come as no surprise to aficionados of the denial choir that Christopher Booker is still bonkers.
-Complaining about the global warming episode in the latest BBC/Attenborough nature documentary6, he states:
+And finally ((As Trevor McDonald used to say.)), it will come as no surprise to aficionados of the denial choir that Christopher Booker is still bonkers.
+Complaining about the global warming episode in the latest BBC/Attenborough nature documentary ((Anybody know when it will be broadcast in NZ?)), he states:

 Sir David’s dramatic shots of Greenland may have tried to convey that its huge ice cap is rapidly melting.
 But a detailed study five years ago estimated the proportion of its ice lost by melting around its periphery at only seven thousandths of 1 per cent of the total, suggesting that it could make little significant difference to sea levels for thousands of years.

 Do try and keep up Chris.
 The latest Arctic Report Card puts last year’s Greenland melt at a loss of 430 Gigatonnes of ice mass, sufficient to increase global sea level by 1.1mm.
 But I suppose a five year old paper is more to your liking.